platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

     -   XXX: Stateful property-based testing using state machines, like we seen in this lecture, tries to approximate proof by structural induction on the sequence of inputs.
 Or inductive invariant method?!

-    -   Executable (as the REPL exercise shows, but also more on this later)
+    -   Executable (as the REPL exercise below shows, but also more on this later)

     -   Same state machine specification can be used for concurrent testing (Lec 2)